Wynn Resorts (WYNN)

 When considering an investment in Wynn Resorts, investors should account for its valuation and business qualities as well as what’s happened in the latest quarter.

-Wynn Resorts’s business quality ultimately falls short of our standards.
+We see the value of companies helping consumers, but in the case of Wynn Resorts, we’re out.
 For starters, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its projected EPS for the next year is lacking.
-On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+On top of that, Wynn Resorts’s projected EPS for the next year is lacking, and its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

-Wynn Resorts’s P/E ratio based on the next 12 months is 17.1x.
-This valuation multiple is fair, but we don’t have much faith in the company.
-We're pretty confident there are more exciting stocks to buy at the moment.
+Wynn Resorts’s P/E ratio based on the next 12 months is 23.9x.
+This valuation multiple is fair, but we don’t have much confidence in the company.
+There are more exciting stocks to buy at the moment.